Your browser version is no longer supported, so you may experience issues while using this site.

 Secure loose items around your property

 Small decorative items look pretty sitting in your backyard most of the year.
-But they can quickly become missiles during storm season.
+But they can quickly get swept away during flood season.
 Bring the goods indoors or employ a strap-down mechanic.
-This way you won’t lose an eye to a flying garden gnome, and your favourite trinkets won’t blow away.
+This way your favourite trinkets won’t float away.

 Learn how to safely turn off your power, water and gas